Uberspace/bahnbusiness/README.md

 ### Tests

-Since this library is highly dependant on the bahn website and provides very little functionality on its own, the provided tests are quite minimal.
+Since this library is highly dependent on the bahn website and provides very little functionality on its own, the provided tests are quite minimal.
 Also, a valid login is needed to execute them.

 ### Publishing